-Dystopia meets sci-fi meets fantasy in Australian author Shel Calopa’s Letters from the Light.
-Join her and celebrate diversity, explore the corrupting influence of power, and ask whether it’s truly possible to break free of your upbringing.
+Dystopia meets climate fiction in author E.A.
+Mylonas’ The Hush.
+Join him to explore the corrupting influence of power, and ask whether it’s truly possible to outlaw words in a world starving for closer communication.

 Fiction can serve as a retreat from painful reality by transporting us to worlds different to our own.
 Inspired Quill has published fourteen novels classed as fantasy suitable for readers from early teens to adult.

 Four of our titles are particularly suitable for younger readers, although their parents and grandparents can enjoy them just as much.
 Hugo Jackson’s anthropomorphic furry fiction Resonance Tetralogy series begins with Legacy, and continues with Fracture, with Ruin’s Dawn, the third novel in the series available for preorder now.
 Dorothy A Winsor’s The Wind Reader is about a street kid in a city far from home, who fakes telling fortunes so he can earn a few coins to feed himself and his friends.

 Those who prefer fiction rooted in the real world can find solace in character-based novels about people who suffer adversity and survive to tell the tale.
 Inspired Quill’s literary fiction shelf has 11 novels and short story collections to console and inspire.

 Clare Stevens’ debut, Blue Tide Rising, is about a young woman on the run from her troubled past and controlling older (ex) lover, who starts to rebuild her life on a Welsh eco farm, grounded by the earth and healed by the salt air.